AdobeDocs/workfront.en/help/quicksilver/wf-api/doc-wbhks-api/docu-webhook-api.md

 1. In Workfront, Go to the main Documents page by clicking on the Documents link in the top&nbsp;navigation bar.
 1. Click on the Add Documents dropdown and select your Document Webhook service under Add&nbsp;Service.
-1. (OAuth services only) After completing the previous step, you will see your service’s OAuth2&nbsp;authentication page load load in a popup window.
+1. (OAuth services only) After completing the previous step, you will see your service's OAuth2&nbsp;authentication page load load in a popup window.
 (Note: you may be prompted to login to your service first.)
-From the authentication page, grant Workfront access to the user’s account by click the Trust or Allow button.
+From the authentication page, grant Workfront access to the user's account by click the Trust or Allow button.
 1. Verify your service has been added to the Add Documents dropdown.
-If you don’t see it initially, try&nbsp;refreshing your browser.
+If you don't see it initially, try&nbsp;refreshing your browser.

 ### Test 2: Link a document into Workfront Tests the following endpoints: /files, /metadata